Dropshipping Blogs

 1. Cost of Goods Sold (COGS)

-COGS in dropshipping refers to the total cost incurred to purchase products from suppliers that you then sell to customers.
+COGS refers to the total cost incurred to purchase products from suppliers that you sell to customers.
 The lower your COGS, the higher your potential profit.
 For example, if you buy a product for $20 and sell it for $50, your COGS is $20, and your gross profit is $30.

 2. Total Cost